aubreynicoll/eight-queens-solution/README.md

 ### solution
 What helped me the most in understanding the nature of backtracking was visualizing the paths towards each given solution as a tree: at the root, an empty board.
 Each successive level adds a piece to the board, and each new addition can either be considered correct or incorrect.
-If incorrect, we effective prune that subtree by backtracking.
+If incorrect, we effectively prune that subtree by backtracking.

-The other breakthrough I had was recognizing that one can avoid using a hash map to memoize previous states by simply only placing the next piece at some point after the last played piece.
-This ensures that no duplicate positions are followed, and also avoids the hassle of programming a hash map for the previous states (although the chess board could conveniently be hashed into a unique 64 bit integer).
+The other breakthrough I had was recognizing that one can avoid using a hash map to memoize previous states by only placing the next piece at some point after the last played piece.
+This ensures that no duplicate positions are followed, and also avoids the hassle of programming a hash map for the previous states (although the chess board state could conveniently be hashed into a unique 64 bit integer).

 ### credits
 The wikipedia page on backtracking was quite useful.